WhisperinCheetah/a3clib/README.md

 # a3clib
 This repository contains my own implementation of the c standard library.
+Documentation is still being worked on.

 ## Quickstart